Accommodations: Hosteria Airport Garden

 Trekking Duration: 5-7 hours

 Today we’ll depart early in the morning for the beautiful Laguna Cuicocha, a deep blue lake that sits in the caldera of a towering volcano (over 11,000 feet in elevation).
 We will spend the day hiking around the beautiful crater lake, which offers stunning views, not only of the lake and its signature islands, but of the magnificent, neighboring Cotacachi Volcano (16,220 feet).
-We'll stop for a delicious picnic lunch overlooking the lake and take our time to absorbe the magnitude and beauty of this place.
-At the end of our hike, we’ll venture to the town of Cotacachi for a nice lunch, while having a chance to explore the town known for its leather goods.
-When we are ready, we will return to Casa Mojanda for free time, dinner and eventually peaceful sleep.
+At the end of our hike, we’ll eat lunch at the Mirador del Lago restaurant.
+When we are ready, we will return to Casa Mojanda for free time, dinner and peaceful sleep.
+Our guides will deliver the plan for the next day.

 Hiking Mileage: 2.5 miles